In addition to the awards available through DePauw, Federal, and Indiana sources, there are many other organizations that also offer scholarships.

 Special OUTSIDE scholarship opportunities

-Rolla M. Malpas Trust - Special scholarship opportunity for outstanding Indiana public school students with significant financial need.
-The application deadline each year is February 15th.
-Scholarship is awarded in March.
-Additional information available at
+Rolla M. Malpas Trust Scholarship - Special scholarship opportunity for outstanding Indiana public school students with significant financial need.

 State-supported scholarship opportunities requiring a special application